Dragonfly: In culture

 A blue-glazed faience dragonfly amulet was found by Flinders Petrie at Lahun, from the Late Middle Kingdom of ancient Egypt.

-Many Native American tribes consider dragonflies to be medicine animals that had special powers.
-For example, the southwestern tribes, including the Pueblo, Hopi, and Zuni, associated dragonflies with transformation.
-They referred to dragonflies as "snake doctors" because they believed dragonflies followed snakes into the ground and healed them if they were injured.
 For the Navajo, dragonflies symbolize pure water.
 Often stylized in a double-barred cross design, dragonflies are a common motif in Zuni pottery, as well as Hopi rock art and Pueblo necklaces.

-As a seasonal symbol in Japan, dragonflies are associated with season of autumn.
+As a seasonal symbol in Japan, dragonflies are associated with the season of autumn.

 In Japan, they are symbols of rebirth, courage, strength, and happiness.
 They are also depicted frequently in Japanese art and literature, especially haiku poetry.
 Japanese children catch large dragonflies as a game, using a hair with a small pebble tied to each end, which they throw into the air.
 The dragonfly mistakes the pebbles for prey, gets tangled in the hair, and is dragged to the ground by the weight.

-In Chinese culture, dragonflies symbolize both change and instability.
-They are also symbols in the Chinese practices of Feng Shui, where placements of dragonfly statues and artwork in parts of a home or office are believed to bring new insights and positive changes.

 In both China and Japan, dragonflies have been used in traditional medicine.
 In Indonesia, adult dragonflies are caught on poles made sticky with birdlime, then fried in oil as a delicacy.

 Images of dragonflies are common in Art Nouveau, especially in jewellery designs.
 They have also been used as a decorative motif on fabrics and home furnishings.
 Douglas, a British motorcycle manufacturer based in Bristol, named its innovatively designed postwar 350-cc flat-twin model the Dragonfly.